 Building your website from scratch with the help of developers or special agencies is not the only option.
 To find the perfect platform for your online business, consider your niche, your business needs, and the places your target audience prefer.

 Sometimes you don’t even need a website.
 For instance, if you’re a small handmade store, you can market your goods through Instagram, Facebook, or WhatsApp.
 All three of these platforms have tools for helping users shop without leaving an existing platform.

 Another option is joining a marketplace, such as Amazon, Shopify, eBay, Aliexpress, or others.
-The main advantage of this variant is the lower competition – 68% of online buyers go directly to these eCommerce platforms.
+The main advantage of this variant is the lower competition.

 If you decide to go for a stand-alone website, you can still reduce the cost of launching it – just use a website creator.
 Follow our guide on webpage builders to learn more about different options, essential features, and pricing.

 Your online business needs traffic, so think about how to drive it to your platform.
 We’ll take a closer look at different ways to promote your business online in the following part of this writing.
 For now, let’s discuss some additional rules.

 First of all, employ the power of networking.
 Word of mouth is still one of the most effective ways to promote your firm.
 Share information about launching your business with your friends and family, former colleagues, social media followers, and so on.
 This move will create brand awareness and a customer base for the first time.

 If your business has an unusual conception or affects social life, you may try to reach the media.
 Write a press release for local magazines and websites.
 Include your brand name, mission, and purpose, as well as a brief product assortment.